-- Three Nautical Mile, Separate LED Side Lights are located on the port and starboard sides of the hardtop. - Three Nautical Mile Stern light, located on the aft end of the hardtop. - Three Nautical Mile combinations: Steaming Light / Anchor Light mounted on a pivoting light mast. - On the top of the hardtop on a 1M Stanchion that can be lowered for traversing low clearance; or on the second station/tower. - Ensure that the stanchion is up and locked before operating at night. - The light mast includes two separate lights, with steaming light facing forward with a total arc of 225 degrees, while the anchor light completes the aft arc of light.
+- Three Nautical Mile, Separate LED Side Lights are located on the port and starboard sides of the hardtop. - Three Nautical Mile Stern light, located on the aft end of the hardtop. - Three Nautical Mile combination Steaming Light / Anchor Light mounted on a pivoting light mast. - This mast light is located on top of the hardtop on a 1M Stanchion that can be lowered for traversing low clearance; or on the second station/tower. - Ensure that the mast is up and locked before operating at night. - The light mast includes two separate lights, with steaming light facing forward with a total arc of 225 degrees, while the anchor light completes the aft arc of light.